Erbium Laser Resurfacing

 - Starting 1 to 2 weeks prior to treatment, increase water intake to 6-8 glasses per day.

 - Avoid the sun 2 weeks before treatment.

-- For patients that get cold sores, an antiviral mediation such as Acyclovir 400 mg may be prescribed twice daily for 7 days.
-Start one day prior to procedure.
+- For patients that get cold sores, an antiviral medication such as Acyclovir 400 mg may be prescribed twice daily for 7 days.
+Start one day prior to the procedure.

 - If you are tanned or have a darker skin type, a bleaching regimen may be started 4-6 weeks before treatment.